Dietary Assessment Research Resources

 Tool developed by NCI that helps researchers determine the best way to assess diet for any study in which estimates of group intakes are required.

-Review, authored by NCI staff, of individual-level intake assessment methods, advantages and disadvantages, and validity; selecting methods based on study designs and/or study populations.
+Review, authored by NCI staff and published in 2017, of individual-level intake assessment methods, advantages and disadvantages, and validity; selecting methods based on study designs and/or study populations.

 - National Children's Study (NCS) Diet Assessment Literature Review

 Evaluation of available methodology for measuring food, nutrient and dietary supplement intakes to determine which instruments would be most suitable for the various stages of life to be studied in the NCS.

 Descriptive information about validated short instruments along with any associated validation studies and publications, and copies of the instruments themselves when available.

 - Automated Self-Administered 24-Hour Dietary Assessment Tool (ASA24)

 ASA24 is a freely available web-based tool for epidemiologic, interventional, behavioral, or clinical research from NCI that enables multiple automatically coded self-administered 24-hour recalls and food records.
 The ASA24 system can also be used by clinicians for diet assessment and nutritional counseling and educators for teaching about nutrition or dietary assessment.

 - Daily Food Checklist

 This machine scannable seven-day checklist instrument, developed by NCI, is a form of food record that does not rely on memory and has a relatively low respondent and investigator burden.
 It can be used as a stand-alone instrument or in conjunction with another dietary assessment instrument.

 A free food frequency questionnaire (FFQ) developed by NCI staff for use by researchers, clinicians, or teachers.